DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

     ├── Web_API.py
     └── __init__.py
 ```
-Directory related to worker functionality, background tasks and asynchronous processing.
+Directory related to worker functionality, background tasks, and asynchronous processing.

-- data.py: contains all altert or new types.
+- `data.py`: Contains all alert or new types.
-- tasks.py: contains all the tasks that are to be run in the background.
+- `tasks.py`: Contains all the tasks that are to be run in the background.
-- util.py: contains utility functions for the worker.
+- `util.py`: Contains utility functions for the worker.
-- Web_API.py: contains the API for the worker to communicate with the core.
+- `Web_API.py`: Contains the API for the worker to communicate with the core.